Irony – Definition, Meaning And Examples

 Misusing irony

 To identify and prevent the misuse of common irony is vital, as it often leads to miscommunication, confusion, or even unintended offence .
-The most frequently angrye mistakes in using common irony are outlined below.
+The most frequently made mistakes in using common irony are outlined below.

 • Too subtle: